blahberi/Yandi-Parazi/README.md

 ```
 Notice how the framework automatically resolves the dependencies of the service implementation.

-**note:** The service being requested, all of its dependencies, and all of their dependencies (and so on, recursively), need to be registered.
+> **Note** - The service being requested, all of its dependencies, and all of their dependencies (and so on, recursively), need to be registered.
 Thus in this example, the service with `IFoo` needs to be registered.
 And if the service implemenetation depends on the service `IBar`, then it needs to be registered as well.

 ## Scopes
 Cornflakes provides a **Scope** system which allows for more granular control over the lifetime of instances of a service.
-Within a **Scope**, Scoped services (services that use the Scoped lifetime strategy) are instantiated once.
+Within a **Scope**, Scoped services (services that use the Scoped lifetime manager) are instantiated once.
 Each scope has its own single instance of the Scoped service.

 ### Using Scopes
 We can create a scope using the service provider's `CreateScope()` method.